apinf/api-guidelines/response-codes.md

 DELETE can be a good example of this.

-The API DELETE /companies/43/employees/2 will delete the employee 2 and in return we do not need any data in the response body of the API, as we explicitly asked the system to delete.
-If there is any error, like if employee 2 does not exist in the database, then the response code would be not be of 2xx Success Category but around 4xx Client Error category.
+The API `DELETE /organizations/:id/managers/:managerId` will delete the manager `:managerId` and in return we do not need any data in the response body of the API, as we explicitly asked the system to delete.
+If there is any error, like if manager `:managerId`does not exist in the database, then the response code would be not be of 2xx Success Category but around 4xx Client Error category.

 ### 3xx \(Redirection Category\)